-For those of you who missed it, a few weeks ago I shared 5 Tips for Staying with Airbnb, and now here are some tips for people looking to HOST on Airbnb.
+For those of you who missed it, a few weeks ago I shared 5 Tips for Staying with Airbnb, and now here are some tips for airbnb hosts.
 Disclaimer: This is only from the point of view from my experience as a guest.
 I have not hosted yet, but we have considered it for when we have a home!

-Communication – This is probably the most important.
-I don’t mean just communication while you have guests staying there, but also how you list your place, instructions on check-in, and addressing any questions prior to check-in.
+This is probably the most important.
+I don’t mean just communication while you have guests staying there.
+It is how you list your place, instructions on check-in, and addressing any questions prior to check-in.
 I decided to write about this because we have seen both ends of communication.

 - Be sure to let your guests know the best way to contact you.
 If Airbnb messenger is not the best way, offer your cell or e-mail.